All About Your RV Furnace: Electric and Propane

 How Does an RV Propane Furnace Work?

-An RV propane heater is a forced air heater.
-What this means is that when the air in your RV falls below the temperature on the thermostat, hot air is forced through the vents and into the living space.
+An RV propane heater is a forced-air heater.
+When the air in your RV falls below the temperature on the thermostat, hot air is forced through the vents and into the living space.
 That hot air is created using a flame fed by propane and forced out of the vents in your rig by a blower fan.
 This keeps your RV nice and toasty, and because the hot air is moving through ductwork under the floor, it also helps keep the pipes and tanks from freezing.

 Besides the thermostat, flame, and fan, the system also consists of a circuit board, sail switch, safety limit switch, ductwork, and a set of intake and exhaust vents.
-That’s it!
-The simplicity of this system is beautiful because it works well and remains solid during trips down the road while remaining relatively easy to repair.
+The simplicity of this system is beautiful because it works well and holds up to the rigors of travel while remaining relatively easy to repair.

 We also appreciate that a propane RV furnace can be used without electric hookups, meaning it’s perfect for boondocking.
 Yes, RV propane furnaces do need electricity for the ignition and to power vent fans, but a simple 12-volt house battery will allow you to run these functions.
-Plan to boondock for more than a single night?
-In that case, it’s a good idea to have at least two 12-volt batteries as well as a solar setup or generator for recharging the batteries as needed.
+If you plan to boondock for more than a single night, it’s a good idea to have at least two 12-volt batteries as well as a solar setup or generator for recharging the batteries as needed.

-How Much Propane Does a Camper Furnace Use?
+How Much Propane Does an RV Furnace Use?

-Unfortunately, there’s no way to tell exactly how much RV furnace propane your unit will consume, as there are several variables that must be taken into consideration, including the temperature outside, how warm you like to keep it inside, how well your camper is insulated, and the specific unit you’re using.
+There’s no way to tell exactly how much RV furnace propane your unit will consume, as there are several variables.
+They include the temperature outside, how warm you like to keep it inside, how well your camper is insulated, and the specific unit you’re using.
 However, we can tell you that the average propane camper furnace uses around a third of a gallon of propane when running continuously for an hour.

 That is quite a bit of propane, so you should definitely stock up when prepping for a big winter camping trip in order to ensure you stay warm the entire time.

 Chances are you already have a propane-powered heater on board your rig.
-So what’s wrong with holding on to what you already have?
-Honestly, in some ways, a propane furnace is a great gadget to have on your side.
-Still, it does have some drawbacks too.
 Here are the pros and cons of propane RV heaters.

 Pros of Propane RV Furnaces

-- Familiar and Reliable: The average user will find the system familiar and convenient.
-Simply set the thermostat to your desired temperature and relax while the gas does the rest.
+• Familiar and Reliable: The average user will find the system familiar and convenient.
+Set the thermostat to your desired temperature and relax while the gas does the rest.
 The familiarity of this technology comes from years of use, and with those many years comes a degree of safety and reliability that, in some cases, may outdo that of an electric RV furnace.
-Simply put, the technology has been tried and tested for years to be as safe and effective as possible.
+The technology has been tried and tested for years to be as safe and effective as possible.

-- Efficient: Propane is a high-energy fuel that provides excellent heating performance, making it effective at quickly warming up the RV even in cold weather.
+• Efficient: Propane is a high-energy fuel that provides excellent heating performance, making it effective at quickly warming up an RV even in cold weather.

-- Widely Available Fuel: Propane is widely available at gas stations, RV parks, some hardware stores, and elsewhere, making it convenient to refill the fuel tank during travels.
+• Widely Available Fuel: Propane is widely available at gas stations, RV parks, some hardware stores, and other places, making it convenient to refill the fuel tank during travels.

-- Lower Electrical Load: Propane furnaces consume less electrical power compared to electric furnaces, which can be advantageous for RVs with limited battery capacity.
+• Lower Electrical Load: Propane furnaces consume less electrical power compared to electric furnaces, which is a plus for RVs with limited battery capacity.

-- Uniform Temperatures: In addition, most RVs that come with a built-in propane heater incorporate a system of ducts placed throughout the vehicle.
-This means a propane heater usually provides for uniform temperatures throughout an RV.
-For most users this is a positive, but others might prefer their heat to be more localized in case, say, you prefer it cooler than your friends or family members.
+• Uniform Temperatures: In addition, most RVs that come with a built-in propane heater incorporate a system of ducts placed throughout the vehicle.
+This means a propane heater usually provides uniform temperatures throughout an RV.
+For most users, this is a positive, although others might prefer their heat to be more localized, especially if one travel companion prefers temperatures much warmer or cooler than the other.

 Cons of Propane RV Furnaces

-- High Running Cost: The cost of propane can vary depending on location and demand.
+• High Running Cost: The cost of propane can vary depending on location and demand.
 This makes it more expensive than other fuel sources in some regions.
-Additionally, propane is always more expensive than the electricity that is included with many campsites, making an electric furnace for RV use the least expensive option for many.
+Additionally, propane is always more expensive than the electricity that is included with many campsites

 RV Propane Heater Troubleshooting

 Having trouble with your RV furnace not working?
-Not to worry—whether you have a Suburban RV furnace or an Atwood RV furnace, propane RV heaters tend to be relatively easy to fix, meaning you might be able to take care of the issue yourself.
+Not to worry, propane RV heaters tend to be relatively easy to fix, so you might be able to take care of the issue yourself.

 When the Motor Won’t Run

-If the heater is turned on and the temperature in the rig is definitely below what the thermostat is set to, you should hear the blower motor kick on, even if you have a problem with propane delivery.
+If the heater is turned on and the temperature in the rig is definitely below where the thermostat is set, you should hear the blower motor kick on, even if you have a problem with propane delivery.
 If you don’t hear the blower motor, you have some sort of electrical issue.

 In this case, the first thing you’ll want to do is check the furnace fuse.
 If it’s blown out, a simple fuse replacement should solve your problem and get you up and running again.
 (Though you will want to investigate the cause of the blown fuse if it blows out again after replacement.)